kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

     time: Date,
     @useRustStatement(`#[serde(default)]`)
     kids: Array<number>,
-    // This is "type" in hn api but rust does not like "type"
+    // This is "type" in hn api but Rust does not like "type"
     @useRustStatement(`#[serde(rename(deserialize = "type"))]`)
     storyType: "job" | "story" | "comment" | "poll" | "pollopt",
     text?: string,